docker-mailserver/docker-mailserver/docs/content/config/advanced/ipv6.md

 Next, configure a network with an IPv6 subnet for your container with any of these examples:

-!!! example "Configure an IPv6 ULA subnet"
+??? example "Create an IPv6 ULA subnet"

+    !!! info

+        These examples are focused on a [IPv6 ULA subnet][wikipedia-ipv6-ula] which is suitable for most users as described in the next section.

-    - You can choose a subnet size smaller than `/64` (eg: `/112`, which still provides over 65k IPv6 addresses).
+        - You may prefer a subnet size smaller than `/64` (eg: `/112`, which still provides over 65k IPv6 addresses), especially if instead configuring for an IPv6 GUA subnet.
-    - The network will also include an IPv4 subnet (_assigned implicitly from the Docker daemon config `default-address-pools`_).
+        - The network will also implicitly be assigned an IPv4 subnet (_from the Docker daemon config `default-address-pools`_).

-    === "User-defined network"
+    === "User-defined Network"

         The preferred approach is with [user-defined networks][docker-docs-ipv6-create-custom] via `compose.yaml` (recommended) or CLI with `docker network create`: